 Re: Newly Elected Officials

-Now that the election is behind us and we have, in some cases, a new slate of municipal policy makers who will be taking the reigns of government on January, we have a responsibility and obligation to do what we can to help them be better prepared to undertake the awesome responsibility of governing.
+Now that the election is behind us and we have, in some cases, a new slate of municipal policy makers who will be taking the reins of government in January, we have a responsibility and obligation to do what we can to help them be better prepared to undertake the awesome responsibility of governing.

 Your statewide associations, the New Jersey Municipal Management Association, the Municipal Clerks Association of New Jersey, Inc., and the State League of Municipalities have teamed up over the years to help local government on countless issues of municipal relevance.
 And, as we have in the past, I am reaching out to you for your assistance in making sure these officials are prepared to assume their roles as leaders, policy makers and partners in our ongoing efforts to improve the institution of municipal government.

 Here are some of the things you might consider doing, to assist these new public servants.

 - PROMOTE the attendance of the Orientation for Newly Elected, Re-Elected, and Experienced Municipal Officials on Saturday, January 11, 2014 at the Renaissance Meadowlands Hotel in Rutherford or on January 25, 2014 at the Sheraton Hotel in Eatontown, New Jersey.
 This orientation for municipal officials, who are newly elected, re-elected, or experienced is fast-paced and designed to bring elected officials up-to-date on important municipal issues.
 The newly elected officials will get a thorough overview of their major areas of responsibility, key contacts at the State level, and important sources of information and assistance.
 Time: 8:30 a.m. – 3:30 p.m.
 The brochure is forthcoming.